Ohio

 These and other research materials on CQEs and other certificates of relief can be accessed at CCRC’s report on certificates of relief, “Positive Credentials That Limit Risk: A Report on Certificates of Relief” (June 2024).

-I. Certificate of Achievement and Employability
+K. Certificate of Achievement and Employability

 A 2011 law provides for the issuance of “Certificates of Achievement and Employability” to prisoners by the Department of Rehabilitation and Corrections (DRC) or the sentencing court, or to parolees by the Adult Parole Authority, to obtain relief from any law that would restrict licensure in an occupation for which the prisoner trained as part of the prisoner’s in-prison vocational program, in effect converting a mandatory collateral consequences to a discretionary one.
-See Ohio Rev. Code Ann. §§ 2961.21 through 2961.24.
+See Ohio Rev. Code §§ 2961.21 through 2961.24.
 Upon application by the prisoner or parolee no sooner than one year prior to release from prison or supervision, and no later than release, the relevant correctional agency shall consider any objection from the licensing agency and, if not sufficient to deny the application, “shall issue” the prisoner a CAE, which “constitutes a rebuttable presumption that the person’s criminal convictions are insufficient evidence that the person is unfit for the license or certification in question.” §§ 2961.22(C)(2), 2961.23(A).
 The CAE also affords an employer who subsequently hires the individual with a degree of protection from liability. § 2961.23(B)(“the person’s presentation of the certificate to the employer is an absolute defense for the employer to the element of the employer’s actual or constructive knowledge of the incompetence or dangerousness of the person.”).

 The DRC “shall adopt rules that define in-prison vocational programs and cognitive or behavioral improvement programs that a prisoner may complete to satisfy the criteria” for issuance of a certificate. § 2961.22(D).
 See OAC 5120-14-01.
-These administrative rules describe a daunting regime of accomplishment for prisoners seeking a CAE certificatem who must complete one or more specified prison vocational programs, one or more cognitive or behavioral improvement programs while incarcerated, while under supervision, or both: “at least one hundred twenty hours of community service hours while incarcerated, under supervision, or both;” and have “demonstrated achievement and rehabilitation while under the department’s jurisdiction, as evidenced by accomplishing a career enhancement or education degree program, or an anger or stress management progam.
+These administrative rules describe a daunting regime of accomplishment for prisoners seeking a CAE certificatem who must complete one or more specified prison vocational programs, one or more cognitive or behavioral improvement programs while incarcerated, while under supervision, or both: “at least one hundred twenty hours of community service hours while incarcerated, under supervision, or both;” and have “demonstrated achievement and rehabilitation while under the department’s jurisdiction, as evidenced by accomplishing a career enhancement or education degree program, or an anger or stress management program.

 Certificates may be revoked for commission of a subsequent crime, but not for a violation of supervision that is not a crime. § 2961.24.
 According to Ohio reentry practitioners, these CAE certificates have not been regularly awarded in recent years.
+See also “Positive Credentials That Limit Risk: A Report on Certificates of Relief” (June 2024), above.

 IV.
 Criminal record in employment & licensing